Joseph-Cardwell/NFT-Token-Teleport/README.md

 Aye there, human behind the electronic device!👋

-Scotty on the line.
+Scotty's on the line.
 Where you may see a silly hamster, others see a miracle worker, a captain by rank, and an engineer by calling.